Bernier gets shutout, Ducks beat Coyotes 3-0

 GLENDALE, Ariz.
-(AP) -- Hampus Lindholm, Nick Ritchie and Ryan Kesler scored and Jonathan Bernier earned his first shutout of the season in the Anaheim Ducks' 3-0 victory over the Arizona Coyotes on Saturday night.
+(AP) -- Jonathan Bernier shook off the rust and earned his first shutout of the season.

+Bernier, starting in goal for the first time since Dec.
+20, had 26 saves in the Anaheim Ducks' 3-0 victory over the Arizona Coyotes on Saturday night.

+Hampus Lindholm, Nick Ritchie and Ryan Kesler scored in the Ducks' third straight victory and sixth in seven games.

 Lindholm's second goal of the season came 5:49 into the opening period and Ritchie got his 10th just 35 seconds into the third.